schneidmaster/react-bootstrap-maskedinput/README.md

 ## Usage

-1. Install the package: `npm install react-bootstrap-maskedinput --save`
+1. Install the package: `npm install react-bootstrap-maskedinput --save` or `yarn add react-bootstrap-maskedinput`
 2. Import the component: `import MaskedFormControl from 'react-bootstrap-maskedinput'`
 3. Use in your JSX -- the component accepts all the usuals from react-bootstrap's `FormControl` component plus react-maskedinput's `MaskedInput` component.